The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-summer-of-fun-2022-show.md

 ## Trivia:

-- 'Song of Summer', 'Dog Days of Summer', and 'Let's Be Friends' are originally from {{< wiki-link "Chuck E Cheese's Show 3 2021" >}}.
-With 'Out of this World' originally from {{< wiki-link "Chuck E Cheese's Show 5 2016" >}}.
+- 'Song of Summer', 'Dog Days of Summer', and 'Let's Be Friends' are originally from {{< wiki-link "Chuck E. Cheese's Show 3 2021" >}}.
+With 'Out of this World' originally from {{< wiki-link "Chuck E. Cheese's Show 5 2016" >}}.
 - Munch Jr is programmed for the ending of 'Join the Party' and 'Down the Road'
 - Audio Calibration is again on the existing stage menu.
 Still unknown as to why.